John Romita Jr.: Career

 Romita Jr.'s first contribution to Marvel Comics was at the age of 13 with the creation of the original Prowler, a sketch of which Romita had produced.
 Editor Stan Lee liked the name but not the costume; Romita combined the name with a design that he had previously intended for a character called the Stalker that was intended for the never-published The Spectacular Spider-Man #3.
 Inspired by Romita's drawing, Lee, John Buscema and Jim Mooney created the Hobie Brown version of the character that would debut in The Amazing Spider-Man #78 (Nov.
 1969).

 Romita Jr. began his career at Marvel UK, doing sketches for covers of reprints.
 His American debut was a pin-up in Kid Colt, Outlaw #218 (June 1977) and two months later with a six-page story entitled "Chaos at the Coffee Bean!" in The Amazing Spider-Man Annual #11 (1977).

 Romita's early popularity began with his run on Iron Man with writer David Michelinie and artist Bob Layton which began in 1978.
 The creative team introduced several supporting characters, including Tony Stark's bodyguard girlfriend Bethany Cabe and rival industrialist Justin Hammer.
 In the early 1980s, he had his first regular run on the series The Amazing Spider-Man and also was the artist for the launch of the Dazzler series.
 He and writer Dennis O'Neil introduced Madame Web in The Amazing Spider-Man #210 (Nov.
 1980) and Hydro-Man in issue #212 (Jan.
 1981).
-In 1982, Romita Jr. drew Marvel Super Hero Contest of Champions the first limited series published by Marvel Comics.
+In 1982, Romita Jr. drew Marvel Super Hero Contest of Champions, the first limited series published by Marvel Comics.
 Working with writer Roger Stern on The Amazing Spider-Man, he co-created the character Hobgoblin.
-From 1983 to 1986 he had a run on the Uncanny X-Men with Dan Green and author Chris Claremont and co-created Forge.
+From 1983 to 1986 he had a run on the Uncanny X-Men with writer Chris Claremont and inker Dan Green, during which he co-created the character Forge.
 Romita has downplayed the significance of his run, saying that few of the characters introduced during this time were co-created by him and that his style has had no discernible influence on succeeding X-Men artists.
 His relationship with Claremont was rather cool at the time, as Claremont did not like his work as much as the artists he had previously worked with.
 He would return for a second run on Uncanny X-Men in 1993, which he said he liked better "because of getting to work with [writer] Scott Lobdell."